 ..but we shouldn't forget the Furon 4.0 that has been re-engineered to focus on the pure attacker cleaning up the striking surface and making the silhoutte of the boot a lot faster.

 The Furon features a thinner outer shell that serves to decrease weight and get your foot as close to the ball as possible without any distractions

 I think with this update.
 It's up there with the likes of Mercurial Vapors and X.

-- Among this football boot’s innovations is its unique upper that combines Fantomfit Tech with Hydraskin touch membrane.
+- Among this soccer cleat’s innovations is its unique upper that combines Fantomfit Tech with Hydraskin touch membrane.
 This innovation is also found in other Furon models, like the Furon v4 Destroy Firm Ground.
 This upper construction makes for a soft and supple upper that conforms to the form of the foot.
 The upper also utilizes a lightweight mesh material with a textured detail that enhances ball feel.

 The upper of the Furon 4.0 Pro Firm Ground utilizes a combination of the Fantomfit tech and the Hydraskin touch membrane.
 This design allows the upper to offer a form-fitting wrap around the foot for supreme comfort.
 The fit is reinforced by a central lacing system located over at the midfoot.
 Meanwhile, an expanded cleanlace contact zone facilitates high shot accuracy.